About Us | Chapters | Advertising

 Q: What about Pre-licensees who wish to provide Telehealth during this time?

 A: Trainees, Registered Associates and supervisors should follow California law as outlined in the BBS’s Statement on Coronavirus Disease 2019 (COVID-19) and Telehealth.
 Trainees are permitted to provide telehealth services if permitted in the agreement between their school and their workplace and telehealth services are performed under supervision of their supervisor(s).
 Additionally, on August 27, 2020, the Department of Consumer Affairs issued a waiver extension clarifying that student trainees are not required to provide “face-to-face” mental health services in order to complete their required training.
 Further, all Registered Associates are permitted to perform services via telehealth with clients located in California under the supervision of their supervisor(s).
 For more information see the BBS FAQ regarding this waiver.

 Q. Videoconferencing Supervision: Are Registered Associates working in Non-Exempt settings able to receive videoconferencing supervision?

 A. Yes.
 On August 27, 2020, the Department of Consumer Affairs issued a waiver extension permitting all Registered Associates, regardless of the setting in which they are working, to obtain supervision via two-way, real-time videoconferencing.
 This waiver does not permit telephonic supervision of any pre-licensee under any circumstances.
-The original waiver has been extended to now expire on September 3, 2020.
+The original waiver has been extended to now expire on November 2, 2020.
 For more information see the BBS FAQ regarding this waiver.

 Q. If I am counting my hours under Option 2, can I count telehealth sessions as “in-person” sessions rather than “telehealth counseling”?